nearmap/libddog/docs/USER_GUIDE.md

-## What Datadog features are supported?
+## Which Datadog features are supported?

 libddog is a young project and currently supports a small but useful subset of dashboard functionality.
 See the **[Feature support](FEATURE_SUPPORT.md)** page for details.

 The skeleton project represents a minimal example of what you can do with libddog.
-For an exhaustive example of everything you can do with metrics and widgets have a look the definitions used in our [integration tests](../testdata).
+For an exhaustive example of everything you can do with metrics and widgets have a look at the definitions used in our [integration tests](../testdata).